odedstein/geometry-processing-research-in-python/exercise_03/README.md

 MATLAB and matplotlib do not block the interpreter while the window is launched, but in Polyscope you cannot issue Python commands while the window is active.
-It is possible to return control to Python while the Polyscope window is still active, but requires advanced functionality._
+It is possible to return control to Python while the Polyscope window is still active, but requires more advanced functionality.
+Ugo Finnendahl [has written a Python patch for Polyscope](https://github.com/ugogon/interactive_polyscope) that allows Polyscope to run asynchronously in a Jupyter Norebook._

 ### Structure management